-Of course, a walking holiday in France should be as much about the food as about the walks.
-Your day will start with a continental breakfast, served in your gite or in the barn, with freshly-made crusty baguettes from the village boulangerie.
-After a full morning's walk you'll stop at one of the fabulous local restaurants for a hearty lunch - with a glass of wine or two if you want to do as the locals do!
-On some days you will stop en route for a picnic of baguettes with delicious French cheeses and pates.
-On most nights, three-course evening meals, with wine, will be served in our chapel barn or in your gite, in front of the log fire.
-Sample homecooked dishes include warm goats cheese with honey salad or seasonal vegetable tart to start, followed by a main course of coq au vin with thyme and garlic roast potatoes and curly kale or tartiflette with reblochon cheese and a fresh green salad, followed by mousse au chocolat or orange and almond upside down cake.
+Of course, a walking or cycling holiday in France should be as much about the food as about the walks or cycle rides.
+Your day will start with a continental breakfast, served in your gite or in the barn, with cereal, yoghurts, fruit juice and freshly-made baguettes or croissants from the village bakery.
+You'll stop en route for a picnic of baguettes with delicious French cheeses and pates.
+Three-course evening meals, with wine, will be served in our chapel barn in front of the wood fire burner.
+Home-cooked dishes include warm goats cheese with honey salad or seasonal vegetable tart to start, followed by a main course of coq au vin with thyme and garlic roast potatoes and curly kale or tartiflette with reblochon cheese and a fresh green salad, followed by mousse au chocolat or orange and almond upside down cake.
 Dishes will make the most of the seasonal vegetables from our own vegetable garden.
 Vegetarians can be catered for too.
-The price includes all breakfasts, five lunches and five evening meals.

 Walking holidays include seven nights' gite accommodation, daily guided walks, daily continental breakfast, four picnic lunches, one lunch at a local restaurant, and five three-course evening meals, with wine, at Guebernez, served in our old chapel barn.
 On two evenings you are invited to sample some of the nearby restaurants.
 The holiday does not include travel to and from Guebernez or transport during the week, therefore we recommend that guests come by ferry in their own cars.
 Please email us for prices and dates.
 All walks are within an hour's drive of Guebernez and most are within 20 minutes.
 We can give advice on the best crossings and can get you a 20% discount with Brittany Ferries.